boettiger-lab/olmoearth_projects/docs/mangrove.md

 ## Training Data

-The model is trained on the Globe-LFMC 2.0 dataset.
-We use the subset of the data in the continental US.
+The model is trained on the

-Each sample in the dataset specifies a longitude, latitude, timestamp, fuel type, and LFMC value.
-We only use the woody fuel type subset for this model.
-For each sample, we create an rslearn window centered at the sample's longitude/latitude and with time range equal to the 168 days ending at the sample's timestamp.
-We use rslearn to obtain twelve Sentinel-2 and Sentinel-1 images during that time range, with one per 14-day period.
+-what is the datast
+- what is a sample composed of
+- what is the rslearn window composed of
+- how did we split the data

 We split the dataset into train, val, and test splits spatially, where 128x128 pixel grid cells are assigned via hash to train (70%), val (20%), or test (10%).